 The Harrison Institute, together with its honorary research fellows, has developed community-based conservation projects in Myanmar, Bougainville (Papua New Guinea) and Fiji.
 These have been supported by a range of grant-giving bodies, including the UK's Darwin Initiative and Waterloo Foundation, and the USA's National Geographic.

-The Institute's project, 'Destination Ayeyarwady' in Myanmar has won two prestigious national/international awards, in 2017 and 2019, and was placed third in an international competition in 2020.
+The Institute's project, 'Destination Ayeyarwady' in Myanmar won two prestigious national/international awards, in 2017 and 2019, and was placed third in an international competition in 2020.
 The judges in all three competitions highlighted the excellence of its community-based ecotourism.

-The Visitor Centre and Dolphin Ecolodge accommodation of 'Destination Ayeyarwady' make it an ideal location for field studies and training.
-As such, it has hosted internships of Myanmar and international students who came to learn about different aspects of ecotourism and community-based conservation.
+The Visitor Centre and Dolphin Ecolodge accommodation of 'Destination Ayeyarwady' made it an ideal location for field studies and training.
+As such, it hosted internships of Myanmar and international students who came to learn about different aspects of ecotourism and community-based conservation.
 Some have also had the opportunity to teach about environmental protection in the local schools.
-The project has developed excellent relationships with the head-teachers within the district.
+The project developed excellent relationships with the head-teachers within the district.

 'Destination Ayeyarwady' has featured in numerous media articles and programmes on responsible tourism, including Myanmar TV, and magazine articles in UK and USA.
 It also features in a prestigious German travel guide to Myanmar.